sagold/json-schema-library/README.md

   formatAssertion: boolean | "meta-schema";
   /** set to true to throw an Error on errors in input schema.
 Defaults to false */ throwOnInvalidSchema?: boolean;
-  /** set to true to collect unknown keywords of input schema in `node.schemaAnnotations`.
-Defaults to false */ withSchemaAnnotations?: boolean;
   /** set to true to throw an Error when encountering an unresolvable ref  */ throwOnInvalidRef?: boolean;
   // default options for all calls to node.getData()